Accounting (BSc (Hons))Back

 In Year 3 students will study in UCC for Semester 1, then complete a 6-month paid work placement (see Work Placement information below).
 Students build on their accounting and business knowledge.
 There is a focus on group work and teamwork and other soft skills in preparation for placement.

 * Compulsory modules: International Financial Reporting 2: Theory and Practice; Intermediate Management Accounting; Auditing; Multinational Finance; Cases in Corporate Finance; and Governance, Regulation and Control of Financial Organisations; Management Accounting: Data & Decision Making.

 In Year 4 students will have a large selection of elective modules to study.
 Module selection will be guided by their placement experience.

-* Compulsory modules (20 credits) include: Advanced Financial Accounting; Advanced Management Accounting; Financial Information Analysis; Corporate Valuation.
+* Compulsory modules (20 credits) include: Management Accounting: Planning and Control; Management Accounting: Data & Decision Making; Financial Information Analysis; Corporate Valuation.

 * Elective Modules (40 credits) are selected from Economics, Information Systems, Accounting, Law, Marketing and Management subjects.

 The BSc Accounting is an excellent springboard for students with the ambition to succeed in business.